forntoh/LcdMenu/docs/source/overview/items/submenu.rst

 You can create multiple levels of sub-menus by nesting sub-menu items within other sub-menu screens.

-Find more information about the sub-menu item in the :doc:`API reference </reference/api/ItemSubMenu>`.
+Find more information about the sub-menu item in the :cpp:class:`API reference <ItemSubMenu>`.